words Al Woods

 For instance, maybe you’ll get them Giants season tickets if they live in the New York area and love football.
 If they live in Phoenix and like basketball, perhaps you’ll get them Suns season tickets.
 You might get them World Cup tickets if they like soccer, or maybe they’re more into boxing, wrestling, or mixed martial arts.

 You can get single event tickets for your valued clients, but your most prized clients will probably warrant season tickets or luxury box seats.
 You can also go to the game or event with them as a way to further cement the relationship if you like.

 You might find out that your client likes expensive alcohol.
 Perhaps they like white or red wine, and you can get them an expensive bottle from one of the world’s finest vineyards.
+If their taste leans towards spirits, you could explore options like shop whiskey gift sets to truly impress them.
 You might even get them a whole box of their favorite wine if you think the situation calls for it.

 Maybe they like very good tequila, cognac, scotch, vodka, or something else.
 You can ask them about their favorite drink or note what they order when you go out to an expensive restaurant together.
 If you need to get them that kind of alcohol in order to retain them as a client, you should have no problem doing that.